stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

     5.

-A school of alienists slightly less academic than Dr. Lyman&rsquo;s assign to Ward&rsquo;s European trip the beginning of his true madness.
+A school of alienists slightly less academic than Dr. Lyman's assign to Ward's European trip the beginning of his true madness.
 Admitting that he was sane when he started, they believe that his conduct upon returning implies a disastrous change.
 But even to this claim Dr. Willett refuses to accede.
-There was, he insists, something later; and the queernesses of the youth at this stage he attributes to the practice of rituals learned abroad&mdash;odd enough things, to be sure, but by no means implying mental aberration on the part of their celebrant.
-Ward himself, though visibly aged and hardened, was still normal in his general reactions; and in several talks with Willett displayed a balance which no madman&mdash;even an incipient one&mdash;could feign continuously for long.
-What elicited the notion of insanity at this period were the   sounds   heard at all hours from Ward&rsquo;s attic laboratory, in which he kept himself most of the time.
-There were chantings and repetitions, and thunderous declamations in uncanny rhythms; and although these sounds were always in Ward&rsquo;s own voice, there was something in the quality of that voice, and in the accents of the formulae it pronounced, which could not but chill the blood of every hearer.
+There was, he insists, something later; and the queernesses of the youth at this stage he attributes to the practice of rituals learned abroad--odd enough things, to be sure, but by no means implying mental aberration on the part of their celebrant.
+Ward himself, though visibly aged and hardened, was still normal in his general reactions; and in several talks with Willett displayed a balance which no madman--even an incipient one--could feign continuously for long.
+What elicited the notion of insanity at this period were the   sounds   heard at all hours from Ward's attic laboratory, in which he kept himself most of the time.
+There were chantings and repetitions, and thunderous declamations in uncanny rhythms; and although these sounds were always in Ward's own voice, there was something in the quality of that voice, and in the accents of the formulae it pronounced, which could not but chill the blood of every hearer.
 It was noticed that Nig, the venerable and beloved black cat of the household, bristled and arched his back perceptibly when certain of the tones were